jaime-olivares/vscode-yuml/README.md

 * Better syntax highlighting
 * Intellisense for language syntax
 * Intellisense for colors
-* Mimic the editor's dark or light theme

 ## Credits
 * The syntax highlighting has been taken from [sublime-yuml](https://github.com/cluther/sublime-yuml)